-Many of the tickets for Lavecon include meals in the restaurant which tend to be buffet style.
+Many of the tickets for Lavecon include meals in the restaurant which will be buffet style.

 There is the Ambassador's reception on the Friday night which includes a 3 course meal.
 This needs to be purchased separately for all ticket types.

 The hotel have asked us to pass on that they do not allow other food and drink to be consumed on the premises.
 You can of course leave site to get food and drink elsewhere and it is not a problem for you to re-enter the event (Don’t lose your badge).